openwrt/packages/net/adblock/files/README.md

     * => daily updates, approx. 440 entries
 * zero-conf like automatic installation & setup, usually no manual changes needed
 * simple but yet powerful adblock engine: adblock does not use error prone external iptables rulesets, http pixel server instances and things like that
+* supports dnsmasq (default) or unbound as dns backend
 * supports a wide range of router modes, even AP modes are supported
 * full IPv4 and IPv6 support
 * each block list source will be updated and processed separately